 Our debut album has done really well on the music charts.
 We have had four singles from the album reach #1 on DigitalRadioTracker.com’s National Rock Chart and the same four singles charted in the top 15 on Billboard’s Hot Singles Sales Chart, with Girls!
 Stars!
 Money!
 Cars!
 Reaching the #1 spot.

 You can hear all the songs off our debut album by subscribing to our fan club.

 We went back into the studio over Christmas that same year with Ron Nevison to produce our second album, Pass the Rock N Roll Torch.
 Here is a picture of the album cover.
 Pretty cool.
-We have not yet released it because our debut album We Are V² is still doing so well.
-But we did submit it to the 25th LA Music Awards and it won Rock Album and Rock Single of the Year!
+We submitted it to the 25th LA Music Awards and it won Rock Album and Rock Single of the Year!
 We also won a Producer’s Choice Award for the documentary, V² Behind the Scenes, The Making of 11 Year Old Rock Superstars, that aired on MTV’s Palladia Network.
 You can watch that documentary on our Youtube channel by clicking on this link: V² Behind the Scenes.

 Before our 12th birthday we played our third, big, sold out concert at Rock Star University’s HOUSE OF ROCK.
 I forget how many songs we played, but at the end of it, Michael O’Shea, owner of radio station 97.7 The River, Classic Rock for the North Bay presented us with a Gibson, Angus Young Signature guitar that was signed by all the 97.7 The River DJ’s and crowned us the Greatest 11 Year Old Rockers on the Planet!
 I thanked Michael O’Shea for the guitar and we played Long Live Rock N Roll on it.
 You can see a video clip of the concert on the Video Concerts Page.